Imagine you’re a baker in a quiet pastry shop.

 Let’s start with the New Grad.

-Here are some tips on how to best attract new grads to your practice:
+Here are some tips on how to best attract new graduates to your practice:

 - Make sure your New Grad has an assigned mentor.